danielvolosov/danielvolosovdev-v3/src/composite/uses-view/Uses.md

 1. I use an LG 34WN80C-B 34" Ultrawide for my work.
 I find it incredibly helptful to have all of my apps organized on a single display.

-2. I use a 2019 16" MacBook Pro with 32gb RAM & 8-Core i9 Processor + 1TB SSD.
+2. I use a 2019 16" MacBook Pro.
 I genuinely enjoy MacOS for just about everything.
 I also use a Magic Keyboard with the number pad.
 Those things can hold a charge for months!

 3. I just purchased a Logitech MX3 Master mouse.
 It's so comfortable!